 PhD, PGDipLTHE, PGCert, BA (Hons), FHEA

 Adam is an experienced coach, match official, sports development officer and sport administrator.
 At present, Adam is a trustee of Energise Me in Hampshire, a sporting charity committed to beating physical inactivity within the county.
-He has previously sat on various England Rugby Football Schools Union committee and leads Oxfordshire Rugby Schools.
+He has previously sat on various England Rugby Football Schools Union committees and has led Oxfordshire Rugby Schools for 6 years.
 Additionally, Adam is an independent member sitting on England Rugby's Diversity and Inclusion Working Group.

 In addition to his research, Adam is a passionate educator.
 Adam is currently teaching at the Oxford Brookes University on the (BSc) Sport, Coaching and Physical Education and Sport and Exercise Science programmes.
 He strongly believes in the emancipatory potential of engaging undergraduate students in academic research projects in order to enhance both student engagement and understanding of social issues in sport, education and health.
 Adam is a fellow of the Higher Education Academy.

 For more information, get in touch with Adam here.